sjc1995/sjc1995.github.io/_pages/about.md

 Beyond work, I’m passionate about skiing, exploring new places through travel, and getting lost in a good novel.
 Whether carving down snowy slopes or immersed in fiction, I enjoy the balance between analytical thinking and creative exploration.

-Please feel free to contact me via my email.
+Please feel free to contact me via Linkedin or email.